Master of Computing (Artificial Intelligence Specialisation)

 Continuation/Graduation Requirements

 The Master of Computing programme uses the Grade Point Average (GPA) as a criterion for continuation and graduation.
 The University sets the minimum standards and specific programmes may implement stricter or additional requirements.
-For more information, go to the University’s continuation requirements and duration of the programme.
+For more information on the University’s continuation requirements and duration of the programme, please click here.

 In order to graduate from the MComp programme, students are required to fulfil the programme and specialisation requirements, as well as achieve a minimum final GPA of 3.0.